Druk United FC

-Druk United FC was a Bhutanese football club from Thimphu and based at the Changlimithang Stadium, which played in the Bhutan Premier League, the top division of Bhutanese football.
+Druk United Football Club was a Bhutanese football club based in Thimphu that competed in the Bhutan Premier League, the top division of Bhutanese football.
+They played their home games at the Changlimithang Stadium.

 History

 2002 to 2012

 Druk United's first recorded instance of participating in football in the Bhutanese pyramid, was during the 2002 season, when they competed in the B-Division.
 With four wins and one loss from their five games in the group stage, they topped the group, finishing two points ahead of second place team, Sharks FC.
 The lost 1–0 to eventual runners-up Yeedzin, but won the third place playoff to finish third overall.

 This third-place position was evidently enough to secure promotion to the top division of football in Bhutan for the first time.
 However, they finished ninth and last in the 2003 season, with only a single point.
 They lost 6–0 to Transport United, 6–1 to Ranjung United, 5–2 to Dzongric, 7–3 to Rigzung and 2–1 to Druk Star.
 Additionally they lost to Royal Bhutan Army and gained their only point either against Yeedzin or eventual winners Drukpol.
 They were relegated at the end of the season.

 It is not known whether they competed again between 2004 and 2012, and there is no record of them competing in any future season of the A-Division for which records exist.